AttosSouza/AttosSouza/README.md

 **`Backend developer`**

-I'm Atos Souza, backend developer with practical experience in software development, Beyond code,<br/>
+I'm Atos Souza, Backend developer with practical experience in Java and Spring Boot.

+Development of web applications in the backend using technologies such as Java, Spring Data,<br/>
+Hibernate, JPA, SQL, PostgreSQL, Flyway Migration, MySQL, Docker, GIT and GITHUB.

+Practical experience using Spring Security to implement Authentication and Authorization, JWT Tokens, OAUTH 2 and Roles.

+I have a solid grounding in REST architecture, MVC, object orientation and data structures (arrays, stacks, queues, hashTable) and Java Collections.

+I'm good with JavaScript and React.js.

-i can communicate in both English and Spanish; currently, I am studying French and Russian.
+Beyond code, I can communicate well in English and Spanish I'm currently studying French and Russian.

 <h2>Connect with me!</h2>